SOURABH2809/Chat_Web_App/README.md

-# Gemini Clone Web Application
+# Buzz Chat - Chat Web Application
-The Gemini Clone is a Real-Time Web Application, inspired by Google Gemini, built using React.js and the Gemini API.
-This app offers advanced AI-powered prompt functionality with a sleek, modern user interface.
-Users can interact with AI in real time and keep track of prompt history in the sidebar for easy reference.
+Buzz Chat is a dynamic real-time chat application built using React.js, Tailwind CSS, and Firebase for secure authentication and storage.
+This platform offers users a seamless experience for registering, searching for other users, and chatting in real time.
+With features like text and image messaging, user search functionality, and a responsive design, Buzz Chat ensures smooth and interactive conversations.

 ## 🧐Features
-1. **Real-Time AI Prompting:** Users can interact with the app's AI in real time, receiving instant feedback and results.

-2. **Prompt History:** A sidebar is available that logs all previous AI prompts, allowing users to quickly revisit and reuse past inputs.
+1. **User Registration and Login:** Secure authentication using Firebase Authentication, allowing users to sign up and log in effortlessly.
+2. **User Search:** Find and connect with other registered users on the platform.
+3. **Real-time Messaging:** Instantly send and receive messages for a smooth, responsive chat experience.
+4. **Image Sharing:** Share images alongside text messages, making chats more engaging and interactive.

-3. **Responsive Design:** The interface is fully optimized for desktop and mobile, ensuring a smooth experience on any device.
+5. **Responsive Design:** Fully optimized for desktop and mobile devices, ensuring an intuitive and consistent user experience across all platforms.

-4. **Enhanced User Interface:** The application features a more intuitive, user-friendly design, improving the overall user experience.
+6. **Firebase Integration:** Firebase is used for both authentication and real-time data storage, ensuring secure handling of user data and instant updates to conversations.

 <hr>